vincetran96/templates-core/homelab/pi-hole/README.md

 # Restart Pi-hole
 https://www.reddit.com/r/pihole/comments/hx04e7/how_do_you_restart_pihole_in_ubuntu_server/

+# Check pihole status
+- `sudo systemctl status pihole-FTL`

 # Set DNS server (optional)
 - Use the modem/router admin interface to set the Pi-hole server as the DNS server
 - If the Pi-hole server has been set up as the DNS server in the modem, when it is down or disconnects from LAN, all devices in the LAN may **NOT** be able to access internet, because their DNS resolver is not available!
-- To avoid this, we can use Wireguard VPN, see below
+- To avoid this, we can use Wireguard or Tailscale, see below

 # Enable remote ssh on the Pi-hole server
 - https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-18-04/